Foreign internal defense: Intelligence

 The goal of intelligence sharing is to make the HN independent.
 Clearly, not every HN can afford space-based systems and other advanced, expensive technology.
 Advanced technologies, for security reasons, may not be appropriate to make available, in raw form, to third countries.
 Decisions on what can be shared and should be shared will involve the HN, the FID nation(s) country teams, the relevant combatant command, and the intelligence community.

-When sensitive intelligence is provided, appropriate security needs to be in place, involving counterintelligence, other relevant security, and police organizations of all the relevant nations.
-Counterintelligence elements can provide this support with HN military counterintelligence elements, security service, and police forces when deployed in support of FID operations.

-Early in the relationship, FID personnel, including appropriate specialists, will evaluate the HN intelligence capability, including appropriate secure communications, and recommend an architecture and implementation plan.
-Training in planning and executing intelligence operations can be provided.